Skip to content

 </body>

-<mm-options name="hero-layout" label="Hero Layout" default="centered">
+<mm-presets name="hero-layout" label="Hero Layout" default="centered">

 <mm-choice name="centered" style="text-align: center;" />